-• param\names (Optional [string]) - List of names for parameters to be passed as options to the shell command, replacing -param1, -param2, etc. Default None
+• param\names (Optional [string]) - List of names for parameters to be passed as options to the shell command, replacing -param1, -param2, etc. If set to None then the default parameter names will be used.
+Default None.

 Implementation of running a command with parameters on the command line and reading the result.